Materials-Consortia/OPTIMADE/optimade.rst

 Trajectories Entries
 --------------------

-- **Description**: The :entry:`trajectories` entry point is used to share data belonging to sequences of structures.
-  Usually this data will come from molecular dynamics simulations.
+- **Description**: The :entry:`trajectories` entry is used to share data belonging to sequences of structures, e.g., from a molecular dynamics simulation or a Monte Carlo simulation.
-  It can however also be used to share data from structures that are related in another way.
-  For example, the successive structures from a Monte Carlo simulation.

   The individual structures of the trajectories are called frames.

   Some examples of the data that can be shared are the particle positions, the pressure and the energies.